|"The Bad and the Beautiful" (1952).|

 In structure, the story resembles "Citizen Kane."
 Told in flashback, we even get a brief trip to a derelict castle that rather obviously resembles the one in "Kane."
 As in "Kane," we find out that Jonathan's path to the top of Hollywood involved viciously hurting the feelings of people like the Turner, Sullivan and Powell characters.
 The main departure from "Kane" is that Jonathan, as is apparent from the very first scene, ends this picture very much alive and with the chance of redemption.
 So, consider this a "Kane" with a happier, crowd-pleasing ending.

 Dick Powell is great, though his character makes little sense (how did he ever hook the vixenish Graham anyway?).
-Since so much else about this film shows it to be a roman a clef, I will take a guess and posit that he is supposed to resemble Arthur Miller, and Graham, Marilyn Monroe.
+Since so much else about this film shows it to be a roman a clef, I will take a guess and posit that Powell is supposed to resemble Arthur Miller, and Graham, Marilyn Monroe.
+As is well known, the two (Miller and Monroe) eventually married.
 The only problem with that is that, while the two apparently were a "thing" already when this film was made, Miller was still married to someone else.
-In this instance, the script was quite clever, even prescient, and borderline scandalous.
+In this instance, the script was making an "in" joke that only those familiar with the Marilyn Monroe situation would have caught.

 |My, what big eyes you have.....|